Microsoft Corporation (MSFT) Beta Value: Understanding the Market Risk

 Wolfe Research gave a rating of “Outperform” to MSFT, setting the target price at $350 in the report published on April 26th of the current year.

-After a stumble in the market that brought MSFT to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.48% of gains for the given period.
+After a stumble in the market that brought MSFT to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.29% of loss for the given period.

-During the last 5 trading sessions, MSFT rose by +1.10%, which changed the moving average for the period of 200-days by +18.45% in comparison to the 20-day moving average, which settled at $293.26.
-In addition, Microsoft Corporation saw 29.53% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MSFT fell by -0.54%, which changed the moving average for the period of 200-days by +14.97% in comparison to the 20-day moving average, which settled at $299.03.
+In addition, Microsoft Corporation saw 28.83% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MSFT starting from Althoff Judson, who sale 30,000 shares at the price of $306.09 back on May 01.
-After this action, Althoff Judson now owns 117,456 shares of Microsoft Corporation, valued at $9,182,700 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MSFT starting from Capossela Christopher C, who sale 4,177 shares at the price of $312.90 back on May 10.
+After this action, Capossela Christopher C now owns 101,029 shares of Microsoft Corporation, valued at $1,307,004 using the latest closing price.

-Nadella Satya, the Chief Executive Officer of Microsoft Corporation, sale 4,767 shares at $248.88 during a trade that took place back on Feb 28, which means that Nadella Satya is holding 788,625 shares at $1,186,411 based on the most recent closing price.
+Capossela Christopher C, the EVP, Chief Marketing Officer of Microsoft Corporation, sale 5,000 shares at $308.70 during a trade that took place back on May 09, which means that Capossela Christopher C is holding 105,206 shares at $1,543,525 based on the most recent closing price.

 Stock Fundamentals for MSFT